-An applicant with a proposed geographic area that spans more than one CoC must clearly describe a joint agreement by all HMIS leads on the process for RHY-HMIS data collection and reporting among the covered CoCs.
+In addition, an applicant with a proposed geographic area that spans more than one CoC must clearly describe a joint agreement by all Homeless Management Information System (HMIS) leads on the process for data collection and reporting among the covered CoCs.

-Applicants with proposed geographic areas that do not belong to a CoC must clearly describe a plan to contact and work with another CoC's HMIS lead for data collection and reporting purposes.
-If the organization is not involved in a local CoC, describe a plan to participate in a local CoC for data collection and reporting.
+Applicants with proposed geographic areas that do not belong to a CoC must clearly describe a plan to contact and work with another CoCs HMIS lead for data collection and reporting purposes.